Skip to Content

 RV toilet paper is specifically designed for quick disintegration, particularly in a black tank.

 Where regular toilet paper has many layers pressed together, RV toilet paper has many chunks bonded together.
-This difference allows the sheets to break apart in your septic tank quickly.
+This difference allows the sheets to break apart in your black tank quickly.

 How fast the RV toilet paper breaks down can dramatically affect how often you need to empty your black tank.
 It also determines some of the cleaning factors for your black tank.
 After all, you don’t want to clean that tank more often than necessary.